-4.5 Bullying
+4.6 Bullying

 Our school takes bullying incidents very seriously.
 Children should be helped to understand what constitutes bullying and understand what actions will be taken if such incidents were to occur.
 All forms of bullying are emotionally harmful to children.
 As a school we have a zero tolerance to bullying.
+Our Behaviour and

-Our behaviour policy outlines the differing aspects of bullying and the school's response to this.
+Relationships policy [including anti-bullying] outlines the differing aspects of bullying and the school's response to this.
 All incidents of bullying must be reported and clearly recorded.
-Please see the school behaviour policy for more details.
+Please see the school policy Trekenner Primary School - Behaviour and Relationships for more details.

-4.6 Child Mental Health
+4.7 Child Mental Health